AlderMen/ofc-2026-ml-challenge-seq-transformer/README.md

 # OFC 2026 ML Challenge: Sequence Transformer Solution

 This repository contains the Sequence Transformer solution for the **OFC 2026 Machine Learning Challenge**.
-The model is designed to predict EDFA gain profiles with high precision, utilizing multi-scale tokens and local unloaded context.
+The model is designed to predict EDFA gain profiles with high precision utilizing multi-scale tokens.

 ## Overview

-The solution employs a Transformer-based architecture to process channel spectra and EDFA parameters.
+The solution employs a Transformer-based architecture to process input power spectra and EDFA parameters.
 Key features include:
 - **Sequence Modeling**: Treating the 95-channel spectrum as a sequence.
 - **Ensemble Learning**: Combining multiple models with different seeds for robust predictions.
 - **Two-Stage Training**: Utilizing both broad datasets (COSMOS) and competition-specific data.